Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/control-camera.md

 ## Checking on browsers

 The mouse operation in the browser should be reflected in the rotation of the camera.
-If the camera is not moved, please check [the settings](use-inputsystem.md).
+If the camera is not moved, please check the settings on the [Wizard](wizard.md) window.

 ## Next step